Alfredo Stroessner: Dictatorship (1954–1989)

 As leader of the Colorado Party, Stroessner exercised nearly complete control over the nation's political scene.
 Although opposition parties were nominally permitted after 1962 (the Colorado Party had been the only legal party in the country since 1947), Paraguay remained for all intents and purposes a one-party state.
 Elections were so heavily rigged in favor of the Colorados that the opposition had no realistic chance of winning, and opposition figures were subjected to varying degrees of harassment.
 Furthermore, Stroessner's Paraguay became a haven for Nazi war criminals, including Josef Mengele, and non-communist peaceful opposition was crushed.
 Given Stroessner's affinity for Nazism and harboring of Nazi war criminals, foreign press often referred to his government as the "poor man's Nazi regime".

 Stroessner's rule brought more stability than most of the country's living residents had previously known.
 From 1927 to 1954, the country had had 22 presidents, including six from 1948 to 1954 alone.
 However, that stability came at a high cost.
 Corruption was rampant (Stroessner himself did not dispute charges of corruption at some levels in his government) and Paraguay's human rights record was considered one of the poorest in South America.
 During Stroessner's regime, an estimated 3,000 to 4,000 people were murdered, 400 to 500 more "disappeared", and thousands more imprisoned and tortured.
+Scapegoating, detainment, and torture of LGBTQ+ Paraguayans occurred frequently throughout this period.

 Press freedom was also limited, constitutional guarantees notwithstanding.
 Any outcry about government mistreatment or attacks toward the Colorado Party would result in destruction of the media outlets.
 Many media executives were sent to prison or tortured.
 Because of this, political opponents were few and far between.
 Near the end of this presidency, he declared that he would remove the state of siege, but quickly recanted after students began protesting trolley fares.